wenbert/nodejs-express-tutorial/README.md

 >
 ```

+You can also use tools like https://robomongo.org/download to browse MongoDB collections.

 Now to use MongoDB in `bookRoutes`, we update `bookRoutes.js` to look something like this:
 ```javascript
 const express = require('express');